mrwan74/ArmaReforgerRCONTool/README.md

 > * **ALWAYS CHANGE YOUR SERVER RCON PASSWORD FIRST** before sharing any log or crash dump file with anyone for support!
 > * **Credentials Stored in Plaintext:**
 >    * `appdata/profiles.json` (RCON server passwords) and `appdata/settings.json` (MaxMind license keys) are saved as plain JSON files with no OS-level protection for now.
 Anyone with local file access to your computer or USB drive can read them directly.

+---

 ## Key Features

 - **Dual Protocol Support:** You can smoothly switch between the built in RCON provided natively by ARMA Reforger and the standard BattlEye RCON.
 - **Smart Ban Calculations:**
-  - **Reforger:** It is able to convert any duration breakdown (given in years, days, hours, or minutes) into an exact number of seconds
+  - **Reforger:** It is able to convert any duration breakdown (given in years, days, hours, or minutes) into an exact number of seconds.
-  - BattlEye: It automatically converts durations into minutes
+  - **BattlEye:** It automatically converts durations into minutes.
 - **Live Moderation and Multi-Select:** You can carry out batch kicks, batch bans, toggle the watchlist, add player notes or comments, and carry out quick permanent bans all with a single-click header selection.
 - **Historical Player Database:** This system automatically logs player history, including the IP addresses, country, and any changes to aliases.
 - **MaxMind GeoLite2 Geolocation:** An offline geolocation database resolution (covering Country, Region, City, and ISP) that includes optional automated weekly background updates.
 - **Detachable and Fullscreen Terminal:** An interactive RCON console that features multi-channel filtering (ALL, RCON, System), command history, the ability to copy, and support for multi-window detachment.
-- **100% Portable (`appdata/`):** The various connection profiles, database entries, column layouts, window positions, and logs are all stored within the local `appdata/` directory
+- **100% Portable (`appdata/`):** The various connection profiles, database entries, column layouts, window positions, and logs are all stored within the local `appdata/` directory.
 - **Offline Demo Mode:** There is a built-in simulation mode which enables you to test and investigate all the features without having an active connection to a server.

 ---